BaconBravo/Wowza-Learning-Terms-and-Policies/Privacy Policy.md

 #### California and Nevada Resident Rights

 **California residents’ rights**.
 If you reside in California and are not a job applicant, employee, or employee of another company interacting with us in your job role, you have the right to request what information we collect, use, and disclose.
 You also have the right to request that we delete your information.
-The easiest mechanism is to make a request through our support team, you can contact us at [wowzalearning.com/feedback](https://wowzalearning.com/feedback) or email us at [privacy@wowzalearning.com](mailto:privacy@wowzalearning.com).
+The easiest mechanism is to make a request through our support team, you can contact us at [privacy@wowzalearning.com](mailto:privacy@wowzalearning.com).
 For requests submitted through our support team, we may need to take additional steps to verify you are the owner of the account, including confirming certain account information and ownership of the email address linked to the account.
 We will not discriminate against you because you have exercised any of your privacy rights under the California Consumer Privacy Act.
 You can designate an agent to make a request by having them execute a notarized power of attorney to act on your behalf.

 **Sales of personal information**.
 Under California law, we are required to tell California residents if we “sell” information as that term is defined by applicable law.
 “Sell” means to share personal information with a third party for monetary or other valuable consideration.
 California residents, we do not sell your personal information based on our understanding of that term.
 We also have disclosure obligations in Nevada.
 We do not exchange Nevada residents’ personal information for money with anyone so they may license or sell the personal information to additional parties.
 We do not sell personal information of minors under the age of 18.
-Nevada residents may opt out of the future sale of their information to a third party so that they may license or sell information by emailing us at: [privacy@wowzalearning.com](mailto:privacy@wowzalearning.com).
+Nevada residents may opt out of the future sale of their information to a third party so that they may license or sell information by emailing us at [privacy@wowzalearning.com](mailto:privacy@wowzalearning.com).

 ### We Store Information In the United States

-While Wowza Learning operates internationally, our systems are based in the United States.
+Wowza Learning operates in the United States and our systems are also based in the United States.

 ### How Long We Retain Your Information

-Wowza Learning retains your personal information for as long as your account is active, to fulfill our legitimate business purposes, or to comply with our legal obligations.
+Wowza Learning retains your personal information for as long as your Teacher account is active, to fulfill our legitimate business purposes, or to comply with our legal obligations.
 When these conditions no longer exist, Wowza Learning removes that information in accordance with our standard deletion processes.
 Wowza Learning may retain and use non-personal information, including information which has been de-identified, aggregated, or anonymized, indefinitely.

+Student information collected when a student joins a game hosted by their Teacher never exists in our systems longer than the duration of the game played.

 We retain records of support tickets and other communications between Wowza Learning and our users, for example support emails, survey responses, feedback submissions, or comments on our blogs or other posts, indefinitely in order to better manage our support processes, maintaining accurate business records, and identifying other trends.
 We reserve the right to publish these communications in order to help us clarify or respond to your request or to help us support other users.